Refinance

 Survey

 All 1st mortgagee lenders, and some second mortgage lenders, required a survey showing the boundaries of the land and the location of buildings upon that land.
 If you are purchasing and if the seller of the land cannot provide a survey you will be required to do so.
-The cost of such a survey is around $1,200.00 for the average residential lot in the Timmins area, depending upon numerous factors.
+The cost of such a survey is around $1,200.00 for the average residential lot in the Iroquois Falls area, depending upon numerous factors.
 If a survey is not available, we will advise you and then we will make arrangements to have the survey done and delivered.
 You are perfectly free to make your own arrangements provided that the survey is done by a registered Ontario land surveyor and delivered to my office at least ten days prior to closing.

 Title Insurance